Skip to content

 • async start() -> None

-• Start the watchdog monitoring loop
+• Start the watchdog monitoring loop; creates background task for monitoring

 • async stop() -> None

-• Stop the watchdog monitoring loop
+• Stop the monitoring loop and cancel/await the background task

 • async update_activity(pid: int) -> None